 “While this is encouraging, time will tell if it becomes a trend,” says Michael Desiderio, EMBAC executive director.
 “With organizations facing challenging economic times and accordingly changing their tuition reimbursement policies, we’ve seen the responsibility for financing the degree fall more on students.
 Even so, business leaders continue to see the value of the EMBA experience.”

 In addition, 53 percent of programs offered scholarships and fellowships.
 Total program costs rose by approximately 2 percent from $73,401 in 2013 to $74,883 in 2014.

-The EMBA Council sponsors its Membership Program Survey each year to help track industry developments.
-The survey offers a comprehensive overview of worldwide member programs.
-In 2013, 314 member programs – or 96 percent – participated in the survey.
+EMBAC sponsors its Membership Program Survey each year to help track industry developments.
+In 2014, 285 member programs throughout the world – or 92 percent – participated in the survey.
 Survey data also offered the following highlights:

 - In 2014, the percentage of women in EMBA Programs remained consistent at 25.4 percent.
 In the past five years, the percentage has ranged from a high of 26.7 percent 2012 to a low of 25.2 percent in 2011.

 - The average EMBA student age is 37.5 years, the average years of work experience is 13.7 years, and the average number of years of management experience is 8.7, all statistics that have changed very little in five years.

 - More students than ever are participating in global experiences, with 93.5 percent of member EMBA Programs offering an international trip in 2014 – a 9.2 percent increase over the past five years.

 - Popular destinations include China, the United States, Brazil, India, Hong Kong, Chile, and South Africa.